 Next think about the actual method you use to track your money.
 There are all kinds of options, and it doesn’t matter which one you use as long as you are consistent and the option has the features you need.
 Some allow more customization than others, or work well with certain banks.
 Is it time for you to go completely digital?

-Thinking through how you will track your money will help you keep the paper clutter from getting out of hand.
+Thinking through how you will track your money will help you keep the paper and money clutter off your desk and from getting out of hand.
 Creating a workflow will help you know where to keep the related paper and at what step in your process you left off based on where the piece is.

 You will need to establish a spot for these – they are bound to come up in your process somewhere: